csaude/openmrs-module-mpi/README.md

 #### Update Config File
 Open the `config_production.json` and make the following changes,
-- Change the oauth secret, it is set via the `auth`.`secret` field, note that we are using dot notation to refer to nested fields i.e. `secret` is a field of the root `auth` field.
+- Change the oauth secret, it is set via the `auth.secret` field, note that we are using dot notation to refer to a nested field i.e. `secret` is a field of the root `auth` field.
 - The configuration file has a `systems` field with existing entries where NID is one of them although the URI contains an incorrect UUID for the NID patient identifier type from your OpenMRS instance, so you need to set the correct UUID in its URI and **DO NOT** change its key name.